 A Guide for Rotary District 6690

-In response to the COVID-19 pandemic, we want to support the Rotary Clubs of District 6690 in their efforts to maintain engagement during times when many clubs have reduced in-person meetings, projects or social events.
+Early in the COVID-19 pandemic, we released a guide on Maintaining Engagement During the COVID-19 Pandemic to support Rotary clubs as they made the pivot to alter operations during early shelter-in-place orders and lock-downs.
+As practices continue to evolve and change across the district, Rotary clubs continue to adapt and respond.
+One thing we’ve learned is that Rotary operations might look a little different for quite some time, perhaps indefinitely.
+This guide contains tips and resources for increasing engagement during the changing dynamics of the pandemic.
 We have developed this guide with ideas and strategies for Club Leaders to consider.
 The following is an offering of support, not a requirement.
 Club Leaders are encouraged to consult with their boards to assess and determine which strategies will be useful on the local level.

 None of these strategies is a replacement for timely, transparent and regular communication with your members about your plans to continue modified operations throughout this time.
 Be sure that all committee and office leaders in your club are equipped with consistent messaging to minimize confusion to your members and to streamline communications about changes as they arise.
 Consider sending brief weekly updates to your members or provide a timeline for when decisions will be reviewed and modified if necessary.